-However, keep in mind that the best interest of creditors test looks at how much creditors would have actually received if your assets were liquidated in a Chapter 7.
-Depending on the rules in your jurisdiction, the bankruptcy court may allow you to deduct any hypothetical Chapter 7 trustee’s fees and sale costs when determining the amount required to satisfy the best interest of creditors test.
+However, keep in mind that the best interest of creditors test looks at how much creditors would have received if the trustee had liquidated your assets in Chapter 7.
+Depending on the rules in your jurisdiction, the bankruptcy court might allow you to deduct any hypothetical Chapter 7 trustee’s fees and sale costs when determining the amount required to satisfy the best interest of creditors test.

 Learn more about nonexempt property and bankruptcy exemptions.